zliu-fd/lmdbjni/readme.md

  }

  // open for write
- try (Transaction tx = env.createWriteTransaction();
+ try (Transaction tx = env.createWriteTransaction()) {
-      BufferCursor cursor = db.bufferCursor(tx)) {
+   // cursors must close before write transactions! try (BufferCursor cursor = db.bufferCursor(tx)) {
      cursor.first();
      // write utf-8 ending with NULL byte cursor.keyWriteUtf8("England");
      cursor.valWriteUtf8("London");
      // overwrite existing item if any.
 Data is not written
      // into database before this operation is called and
      // no updates are visible outside this transaction until
-   // the transaction is committed cursor.overwrite();
+     // the transaction is committed
+     cursor.overwrite();
      cursor.first();
-   // delete current cursor position curstor.delete();
+     // delete current cursor position
+     cursor.delete();
+   }
    // commit changes or try-with-resources will auto-abort tx.commit();
  }